 If you’re looking for a ‘good time,’ it’s not our place to judge.
-However, many profiles (especially those of women) with photos and content strictly geared towards sex, are scams that will link you to paid sex (prostitutes) and porn sites.
+However, many profiles (especially those of women) with photos and content strictly geared towards sex, are scams that will link you to paid sex (prostitutes), porn sites, and premium girls.
 While it is possible that a devastatingly attractive woman wants to meet persons of all body types and statuses, it is very, very unlikely to be a real person.

 An interested dater will reply to messages and make themselves available for dates.
 A chatbot ‘acts’ like someone who is interested, but isn’t.
 You can put a stop to robotic trickery by being aware of how bots work.
 First, they respond fast, every time.